 To find out if you are registered to vote in Sonoma County, California, go to the Registrar of Voters' website.

 To Register to vote online go to the California Secretary of State's site.

-The following site provides extensive information on how to register and vote for those displaced by the October 2017 fire.
+The following site provides extensive information on how to register and vote for those displaced by Sonoma County Disasters.
 Please share with anyone you know who may need this.